pdidev/tutorial/README.md

 \attention
 The answer to section [Note on the order of share/reclaim calls](#ShareReclaimCallsOrder) is given here.
-The interlaced share/reclaim pairs is better when we want to give access to multiple data to %PDI or %PDI plugins at the same time.
+Interlacing share/reclaim pairs is better when we want to give access to multiple data to %PDI or %PDI plugins at the same time.

 In this section of ex5, you will modify both the C and YAML file.